 Why was the area of Megiddo selected in Revelation as the place of the future battle between the forces of Evil and forces of Good?
 This can be explained by the following factors:

-Megiddo area (and the Carmel/Manasseh mountains) was a boundary between the Kingdoms of the South (Egypt) and the Kingdoms of the North (Mesopotamian Kingdoms – Assyria, Babylon, Acadian).
-This friction line was always a center of great battles.
+The Area: Megiddo area (and the Carmel/Manasseh mountains) was a boundary between the Kingdoms of the South (Egypt) and the Kingdoms of the North (Mesopotamian Kingdoms – Assyria, Babylon, Acadian).
+This friction line was always a center of great battles, as echoed in the Bible.

-One of the earliest recorded battles occurred south of Megiddo.
+Historic Battlefield: One of the earliest recorded battles occurred in the area south of Megiddo.
 In 1468 BC the Egyptian Pharaoh Thutmose III won a decisive battle against the revolting Canaanite cities, headed by the King of Megiddo and inspired by Egypt’s rival Mitanni (an empire based in northern Mesopotamia).
-After 7 more months of siege the city was lost.
+After 7 more months of siege the Canaanite city of Megiddo was lost.
 The result was a capture of 119 cities in the land of Israel, as displayed in the Egyptian temples in Karnack.
 The victory over the Canaanites also resulted in the Egyptian conquest of Canaan for 350 years.
 The important battle echoed through the centuries, and was probably the reason this area was selected.

 Views from the area: